-Given that Minneapolis is approximately four hours away from my long-distance boyfriend’s hometown of Green Bay, we decided to go there for an impromptu weekend away.
+My boyfriend and I recently decided to spend a weekend there, given that Minneapolis is approximately four hours away from his hometown of Green Bay.
 It was conveniently just before the Super Bowl so we could see what this exciting hub of arts, culture and entertainment had to offer before it was swarming with tourists.

 And what a great 48 hours it was!